John Wisden: Business career and legacy

 Wisden began a cricket-equipment business in Leamington Spa in 1850 and five years later opened a "cricket and cigar" shop in Coventry Street near The Haymarket in central London, in partnership with Fred Lillywhite until 1858.
 He was also the cricket coach at Harrow School from 1852 to 1855, and owned The Cricketers, a public house at Duncton in Sussex.

 He retired from cricket in 1863 at the relatively early age of 37 as a result of rheumatism, and started publishing his annual Cricketers' Almanack the following year.
+The first edition may have been based on a diary written in 1863 by Francis Emilius Cary Elwes, which came to light in 2016.
+According to Robert Winder, who wrote a history of the almanack, evidence from the diary indicates that there was a connection between the two men and that Wisden saw Elwes' work, but no definitive conclusion on the matter can be reached.

 He also published in Cricket and How to Play It in 1866.
 In retirement, he developed his business into a manufacturer and retailer of equipment for many sports, not just cricket.
 The shop moved to Cranbourn Street near Leicester Square in 1872.

 After his death the business grew into a major international sports brand, receiving a Royal Warrant in 1911 as "Athletic Outfitters to the King".
 The business went into receivership in 1939, and was acquired in 1943 by a Co-operative society, which sold it on to Grays of Cambridge in 1970.
 Grays then ceased to use Wisden as an equipment brand, but re-established John Wisden & Co as the publisher of the Cricketers' Almanack.
 It is now an imprint of Wisden's owner, Bloomsbury Publishing Plc.